vuesion/docs/en/guide/run.md

 info: node server started at http://localhost:3000
 ```

-Docker is available at port: 3001 so a developer can have both docker and local server running at the same time
+Docker is available at port: 3001 so a developer can have both Docker and local server running at the same time

-Now you know that everything works as expected, to see the `vuesion` in action, go to [http://localhost:3001](http://localhost:3001).
+Now that you know everything works as expected, see `vuesion` in action at [http://localhost:3001](http://localhost:3001).